 The fair value of the investment properties has been determined based on valuations obtained from two independent valuers, who are an industry specialised in valuing these types of investment properties.
-One of these valuers is a local bank who has valued the investment properties using Yield Method and the other is a local reputable accredited valuer who has valued the investment properties using the combination of the market comparison approach for the land and cost approach for the construction work executed to date.
-For the valuation purpose, the Parent Company has selected the lower of these two valuations, as required by the Capital Market Authority (CMA).
+One of these valuers is a local bank who has valued the investment properties using Income Capitalization Approach.